Professor John Mawson

 He worked on a voluntary basis to develop a support infrastructure for social enterprises in the West Midlands.
 This included Chairing the West Midlands Social Economy Partnership, a £3.5 million central government funded action research programme involving 21 business projects, and latterly establishing Social Enterprise West Midlands, the development agency and regional voice for the sector involving some 450 businesses.
 Based on the above experience he served as a Board Member of the ESRC’s Third Sector Research Centre.
 Since coming to the North East, John has been involved in commissioning and delivering a number of research projects and knowledge exchange activities for ILG partners involving charitable, voluntary and community organisations.

 Professor Mawson has published several books and over a hundred journal articles together with official publications on the management of cities and regions.
-He has secured some 11 Research Council grants and raised over £4 million of grants from central and local government, the voluntary sector, research foundations and the ESRC.
-The latter projects have included a study of the restructuring of the West Midlands economy; innovation in local economic development; an evaluation of Government Offices in the English Regions; emergence of local and regional governance in England; a comparative study of partnership working in England and Northern Ireland; research collaboration between Universities and local government.
+He has secured some 12 Research Council grants and raised over £4 million of grants from central and local government, the voluntary sector, research foundations and the ESRC.
+The latter projects have included a study of the restructuring of the West Midlands economy; innovation in local economic development; an evaluation of Government Offices in the English Regions; Skills for Sustainable Communities in Contested Cities with F, Gaffikin, Queens, Belfast; research collaboration between Universities and local government.
+For the Arts and Humanities Research Council he secured a research contract with Professor Martin Laffin DUBS, on Connecting Local Communities to the Nation: A Review of Relationships between Local Communities and National Policy Systems.
+He has recently completed, with Professor Tony Chapman et. al. a research report 'How to Work Effectively with the Third Sector for Public Sector organisations' based on two ESRC IAA projects.

 - Regional and local economic development